 • Be open to change.
 As you progress in your career, it's natural for your goals to evolve or change completely.
 Remain receptive to adapting your goals as needed and don't be afraid to set new ones that are in line with your current aspirations.

-By following these steps, you can establish meaningful and achievable personal goals that will guide your development and help you build a successful and fulfilling career.
+By following these steps and answering these questions, you can establish meaningful and achievable personal goals that will guide your development and help you build a successful and fulfilling career.

 Types of work goals